-Bob Cassidy is the Andersen Fellow in Defense and Foreign Policy at Wesleyan for the academic years 2019-2022.
+Bob Cassidy is the Assistant Professor of the Practice in the Center for the Study of Public Life at Wesleyan.
 He teaches a first-year seminar on good books and bad wars, a seminar on policy and strategy in war and peace, and a course that explores America’s policies and wars through film.

 His teaching, research, and scholarship focus on international security, strategy, irregular war, and military culture.
 He combines his experience in wars and contingency operations with his study and research in these areas to teach, write, and speak candidly as a scholar and practitioner.
 His recent research, thinking, and writing has focused on short analyses on wars without a strategy.